-Free, confidential and independent advice is available from the following agencies.
+In addition to the Benefits and help services we provide, free, confidential and independent advice and support is available from the following agencies.

 Onside advocacy offers help to people facing disadvantage to ensure they are treated fairly as equal citizens, with equal rights and have access to all the right services.

 We provide a free impartial Energy Advise Service delivered by Act on Energy that helps you to cut energy bills, minimise home energy use, reduce carbon emissions and get advice tailored to you.
 Freephone 0800 988 288

 If your household income is low, you may be entitled to a BIG reduction.
 If eligible for the scheme, you could receive up to 90% off the average Severn Trent water bill.

 Information available, includes reliable hints and tips on how to reduce your energy bills.

 Provide food parcels for people in financial crisis via referral from their agency network.
 Please see the website above for details on support and a list of referral agencies who may refer you as part of their ongoing support.
 Help Through Hardship offer free advice on 0808 208 2138.